GreRagu/ProgettoGavi/README.md

 Before the search it is offered a "Did you mean..?" feature with a suggestion for an alternative search.

 The results are displayed in the table below with a default limit of 100 rows (editable during the search).
 It is possible to open and view the selected document directly from the table.

+## Contributors

+Giovanni Gambigliani Zoccoli
+Greta Rausa
+Andrea Helmi